From April 2023 to November 2024 one or two weekend a month

 Intravenous instillation

-Actual directions of patient monitor (medical monitor) before and during operations
+Actual directions of patient monitor (medical monitor) before and during

 Automatic sphygmomanometer, electrocardiogram, and pulse oximeter.